 HOW TO GET MEDICAL BILLS PAID AFTER A SLIP FALL ACCIDENT INJURY

 Our lawyers get frequent calls from people injured in a slip and fall accident.
 Therefore, we are well aware that a slip fall or trip and fall accident can result in very serious injuries, and high medical bills.

-Many people think that if you are injured on someone’s property, the property owner is automatically responsible.
+Many people believe that if you are injured on someone’s property, the property owner is automatically responsible.
 However, for the most part that is not true.
-Generally the property owner is only legally responsible for the injury and medical bills if the property owner did something wrong to cause the slip fall accident.
-For example, in the winter, the property owner may have completely neglected to sand and salt an icy sidewalk, or a restaurant employee may have spilled grease in the dining area that someone later slips on.
-All slip and fall cases are challenging for lawyers because the fault of the injured person is always compared to the property owner, and the insurance company defense is always “why didn’t the injured person see and avoid the dangerous condition?”
+Generally, the property owner is only legally responsible for your injury and medical bills if the property owner did something wrong to cause the slip fall accident.
+For example, in the winter, the property owner may have completely neglected to sand and salt an icy sidewalk.
+Or, a restaurant employee may have spilled grease in the dining area that someone later slips on.
+All slip and fall cases in Minnesota are challenging for lawyers because the fault of the injured person is always compared to the property owner, and the insurance company defense is always “why didn’t the injured person see and avoid the dangerous condition?”

 But even though the property owner’s insurance may decide to fight the issue of legal responsibility for a slip and fall accident injury, the insurance often will have automatic Medical Payment Coverage.
 Medical Payment Coverage provides a certain amount of money for medical expenses for any injury on the property (usually at least $5,000) regardless of fault.
 The property owner’s insurance will pay the Medical Payment coverage directly to the doctors or hospital as soon as they get the bills and have some proof that the accident happened on the property.
 You don’t have to prove the property owner did anything wrong to get this Medical Payment Coverage, but the amount of coverage is limited to a relatively small amount – which is why our lawyers look very carefully at these cases to see if we can prove the property owner was at fault for the accident.
 Our goal when someone is injured on another person’s or business’s property is to get people full compensation.

 In addition to Medical Payment Coverage, your own health insurance will continue to cover you if you have a slip fall accident.
-However, if you are successful in pursuing a claim against the property owner, they will want to be repaid.
+However, if you are successful in pursuing a claim against the property owner, your health insurance will want to be repaid.